 Update 15th November 2021.
 A study presented at NANETS 2021 produced data to suggest the causes and treatment for carcinoid crisis have been wrong and that a new model is required.
 Read the article here or by clicking on the picture.

-The original article
+The original article follows

 The word ‘crisis’ has a wide range of meanings and it’s well used in the media to catch the reader’s attention.
 Lately, the terms ‘political crisis’, financial ‘crisis’ and ‘constitutional crisis’ appear almost daily in media headlines.
 In a previous life, the term ‘crisis management’ was used daily in the work I was undertaking as I went from problem to problem, dampening or putting out fires (….. that’s a metaphor!).
 Thinking back, my adrenaline (epinephrine), norepinephrine, and cortisol must have been very busy!

-However, in the world of Neuroendocrine Tumours (NETs), ‘crisis’ has a very significant meaning and its very mention will make ears prick up.
+However, in the world of Neuroendocrine Tumours (NETs), ‘crisis’ has a very significant meaning, and its very mention will make ears prick up.
 The word ‘crisis’ is normally spoken or written using the term ‘Carcinoid Crisis’ given it is normally associated with those who have carcinoid syndrome.
 One might assume it only involves patients with tumours in locations previously described using the ancient term “carcinoid“.
 Perhaps this is another knock-on effect caused by the historical use of the word ‘Carcinoid‘ to incorrectly refer to all NETs.
-However, I’ve studied and researched and it would appear that some form of ‘crisis’ might apply to at least one other NET – Pheochromocytoma/Paraganglioma – a catecholamine secreting group of tumours (see more below).
+However, I’ve studied and researched and it would appear that some form of ‘crisis’ might apply to at least one other NET – Pheochromocytoma/Paraganglioma – a catecholamine-secreting group of tumours (see more below).
 Although this is a different variant of crisis situation, maybe there should be a more generic NETs wide term?

-What is (so called) ‘Carcinoid Crisis’?
+What is (so-called) ‘Carcinoid Crisis’?

 In the simplest of terms, it is a dangerous change in blood pressure, heart rate, and breathing (technical term – cardiopulmonary hemodynamic instability).
-On an operating table under anaesthetics or an invasive procedure such as liver embolization, this can be an event which could worry both patient and doctor.
+On an operating table under anaesthetics or an invasive procedure such as liver embolization, this can be an event that could worry both patient and doctor.
 Incidentally, this happens with many other types of conditions (…… hormones and peptides do exist in other illnesses).
 However, with a patient already oversecreting these hormones and peptides, it could be a risky affair.

 What is the difference between carcinoid crisis and carcinoid syndrome?

-Carcinoid crisis is said to be a situation where nearly all of the possible symptoms of carcinoid syndrome come at the same time and in some severity.
+A carcinoid crisis is said to be a situation where nearly all of the possible symptoms of carcinoid syndrome come at the same time and in some severity.
 Carcinoid crisis is a serious and life-threatening complication of carcinoid syndrome and is generally found in people who already have carcinoid syndrome.
-The crisis may occur suddenly, or it can be associated with stress, a reaction to treatment, but it is mainly as a result of the use of anaesthesia.
-There is probably a thin line between a severe bout of carcinoid syndrome and carcinoid crisis but generally it can be characterized by an abrupt flushing of face and sometimes upper body, usually severe falls in blood pressure and even bronchospasm with wheezing can infrequently occur.
+The crisis may occur suddenly, or it can be associated with stress, or a reaction to treatment, but it is mainly a result of the use of anaesthesia.
+There is probably a thin line between a severe bout of carcinoid syndrome and carcinoid crisis but generally, it can be characterized by an abrupt flushing of face and sometimes upper body, usually severe falls in blood pressure and even bronchospasm with wheezing can infrequently occur.
 The attack may look like a severe allergic reaction.

 It is said by one very well-known NET expert to “not to be something which happens randomly to all patients, it is usually linked to a medical procedure of some sort when you are having anaesthesia”.
-Dr Eric Liu also said “Luckily it is relatively uncommon”.
+Dr Eric Liu also said, “Luckily it is relatively uncommon”.